Best Florida Auto Insurance in 2026 (Top 10 Companies)

 Compare RatesStart Now →

-If you receive a ticket for a traffic violation, you can expect your rates to increase, but if the infraction is severe, you may see a drastic increase in what you pay for coverage.
+If you receive a ticket for a traffic violation, you can expect your rates to increase, but if the infraction is severe, you may see a drastic increase in your coverage costs.
 Read more about how auto insurance companies check driving records.

-How Auto Insurance Premiums Change With a DUI
+How Car Insurance Prices Change With a DUI

 If you have a DUI on your driving record, your Florida insurance rates could increase by 50% or more, and you will be required to carry higher than minimum liability coverage.
 To find the cheapest insurance in Florida for a DUI, compare rates from all the providers in your area.

-Florida Full Coverage Auto Insurance Monthly Rates After a DUI
+Florida Auto Insurance Monthly Rates After a DUI

 Insurance CompanyOne DUIClean Record